-All fully vaccinated travellers from the US were invited to skip quarantine and pre-flight testing from the beginning of July, resulting in a host of complications across the group of islands.
+All fully vaccinated travellers from the US were invited to skip quarantine and pre-flight testing last year, resulting in a host of complications across the group of islands.

-Hospitality worker shortages, congested roads, and 90-minute restaurant waiting times are just some of the problems the state is trying to navigate this summer.
+Hospitality worker shortages, congested roads and 90-minute restaurant waiting times were just some of the problems the state tried to navigate last summer.

-One local Mayor has gone as far as to ask airlines to assist the state by decreasing the number of incoming flights arriving there.
+One local Mayor went as far as to ask airlines to assist the state by decreasing the amount of incoming flights arriving there.

-“We’re asking for just a pause, if you want to use that term,” Mayor Mike Victorino said at a press conference last month.
+“We’re asking for just a pause, if you want to use that term,” Mayor Mike Victorino said at a press conference.

 “We don’t have the authority to say ‘stop,’ but we’re asking the powers that be to help us in this sense.”